Looking for Attention: Randomized Attention Test Design for Validator Monitoring in Optimistic Rollups: Introduction

 However, the fundamental security of ORUs hinges critically on the assumption that there exists at least one honest and diligent validator actively monitoring the L1, downloading L2 data, re-executing transactions, and submitting Fraud Proofs when necessary.
 This assumption is potentially fragile due to the well-known verifier's dilemma \cite{luu2015demystifying}.
 Validators may lack direct incentives to perform the costly verification work, especially if the proposer is perceived as honest or if they believe other validators will bear the cost (free-riding).
 This dilemma is particularly pronounced in ORUs because, during normal operation where no fraud occurs, validators have minimal, if any, on-chain interactions.
 This lack of observable activity makes it difficult to ascertain whether validators are genuinely online and performing their verification duties, or merely appearing to be so.
 Consequently, a lazy but online validator, failing to perform actual verification, creates a significant security vulnerability, as a malicious proposer could potentially finalize fraudulent states unchallenged.
 Existing liveness checks (e.g., network pings) are insufficient as they do not ascertain a validator's capability or willingness to perform the core verification tasks.

-While the concept of an ``attention test'' to proactively verify validator engagement has been discussed within the blockchain community for several years as a potential solution, concrete protocol designs and analyses of their practical implications have been notably absent.
+While the concept of an ``attention test'' to proactively verify validator engagement has been discussed within the blockchain community for several years as a potential solution \cite{felten2019attention, park2021optimistic, mamageishvili2023incentive}, concrete protocol designs and analyses of their practical implications have been notably absent.
 To address this critical gap, we propose RAT (Randomized Attention Test), the first comprehensive attention test mechanism specifically designed for Optimistic Rollups.
 RAT introduces probabilistic, individually-targeted challenges integrated into the proposer's state commitment process.
 When triggered, a randomly selected validator is required to independently compute the state transition and engage in a scheme with the proposer within a strict time limit.
 Failure to respond correctly or timely results in direct economic penalties, thus providing individual economic incentives for validators to maintain operational attentiveness.

-Our main contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to detail a practical attention challenge mechanism, termed Randomized Attention Test (RAT), specifically designed to address the lazy validator problem in Optimistic Rollups. \item We present a comprehensive game-theoretic analysis demonstrating that RAT effectively incentivizes rational proposers and validators to converge towards an Ideal Security Equilibrium, where all validators remain attentive and proposers act honestly even under the weak randomness environment. \item Our findings indicate that this Ideal Security Equilibrium is attainable with RAT under realistic conditions, imposing only minimal operational overhead on the ORU system, primarily through modest, probabilistically applied economic penalties and low challenge frequencies. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to detail a practical attention challenge mechanism, termed Randomized Attention Test (RAT), specifically designed to address the lazy validator problem in Optimistic Rollups. \item We present a comprehensive game-theoretic analysis demonstrating that RAT effectively incentivizes rational proposers and validators to converge towards an Ideal Security Equilibrium, where all validators remain attentive and proposers act honestly even under the weak randomness environment. \item We present a proof-of-concept implementation using the Optimism Stack, a representative rollup codebase, demonstrating that RAT is deployable with minimal costs. \item Our findings indicate that this Ideal Security Equilibrium is attainable with RAT under realistic conditions, imposing only minimal operational overhead on the ORU system, primarily through modest, probabilistically applied economic penalties and low challenge frequencies. \end{itemize}